learn-co-curriculum/crafting-html-docs-readme/README.md

 It would have been clunky to introduce this first, so we're introducing it now (since you've had some hands-on experience with HTML).

+The `doctype` tag tells our web browser which version of HTML to use.
+HTML is a language that is currently evolving, just like English.
+When we open a book copy of Shakespeare's "Romeo and Juliet," our expectation is that the "doctype" is "Elizabethan English."
+In the same way "Elizabethan English" has changed to the more modern form that English is today, HTML 1.0 was _essentially_ the same as modern HTML5 but had some tags we don't use any more, and was lacking some tags we use often today.

-Here's another surprise, not _all_ HTML tags have to be closed.
+Here's another surprise: not _all_ HTML tags have to be explicitly closed.
 Some are considered "self-closing."

-Again, it would have been noisy to introduce this in your first labs, so we're introducing it in a sensible context: the `doctype`.

-Anyhow, the "doctype declaration" tag, tells our web browser which version of HTML to use.
-HTML is a language that is currently evolving &mdash; just like English.
-When we open "Romeo and Juliet," our expectation is that the "doctype" is "Elizabethan English."
-In the same way "Elizabethan English" has changed to a more modern form, HTML 1.0 was _essentially_ the same as modern HTML5 but had some tags we don't use any more and was lacking some tags we use often today.

 Since it's not wrapping any content, our doctype declaration doesn't require a closing tag.

+Again, it would have been noisy to introduce this in your first labs, so we're introducing now.

 To use HTML5, the current up-to-date version, we can simply declare `<!DOCTYPE html>`.

 ```html